LamakerOfficial/help-center/_posts/falix/software/2021-08-05-setting-up.md

 Uninstalling is not required, when manually installing new updates, it will overwrite the existing version.

 ## Linux
-Auto updating is no longer available for Linux users, you'll need to manually install new updates.
-When a new update is available, just re-download Falix and install the newer version.
-Uninstalling is not required, when manually installing new updates, it will overwrite the existing version.
+When an update is available, Falix Software will start downloading the update in the background from the update server.
+Once it's done downloading, a notification will appear saying the update is ready, this is when you can safely close Falix Software and the update will silently install in the background.

 # Troubleshooting
 ## Stuck on advertisement in Game Panel or Client Panel
+> Update August 5th 2021, controls are currently being added in the Client Panel on Falix Software v3.2.0 (Not out yet)

 If you've misclicked on an advertisement in the Client Panel, there is no way to back out.
 Controls currently don't work properly in the Client tab, you'll need to reload the software.
 You can reload the software by pressing Ctrl R or clicking the reload button found at the bottom of the Settings tab.

 If you've misclicked on an advertisement in the Game Panel, click the back button.
 If for whatever reason this isn't working, click the kill button(x button) and load the panel again.